The wolf (Canis lupus), also known as the grey wolf or gray wolf, is a large canine native to North America and Eurasia.

 Diet

 The grey wolf diet is dominated by wild species, and if the availability is low, they become more reliant on domestic species.
-In Eurasia, grey wolves prey on red deer, moose, wild boar, and roe dear.
+In Eurasia, grey wolves prey on red deer, moose, wild boar, and roe deer.
 In North America, wolves’ range of prey includes moose, elk, caribou, mule deer, and white-tailed deer.

 Besides, wolves are not picky eaters.
 They add small-sized animals to their diet, including hares, rodents, small carnivores, and insectivores.
-They are known to frequently prey on waterfowl and its eggs.
+They are known to prey on waterfowl and their eggs frequently.

 Habitat